-BOARD AS STAFF BOARD AS MANAGERS Legal responsibility resides with the board resides with resides with the reside Legal responsibility resides with the board Legal responsibility resides with the board Reasons for organization to exist are determined by the board ganizationorganizationorganizationexist areto exist areto exist areto exist areermined bydetermined bydetermined bydetermined Reasons for organization to exist are determined by the board Reasons for organization to exist are determined by the Executive Director Organization long-term goals are set by the board Organization long-term goals are set by the board Organization long-term goals are set by the board Organization long-term goals are set by the Executive Director Organization long-term goals are set by the Executive Director Strategies to achieve organizational long-term goals are developed by the board to achieve to achieve organizational ong-term goals are developed by developed by Strategies to achieve organizational long-term goals are developed by the Executive Director Strategies to achieve organizational long-term goals are developed by the Executive Director Day-to-day operational authority rests with the board operational operational operational authority rests authority rests with the Executive with the Executive Day-to-day operational authority rests with the Executive Director Day-to-day operational authority rests with the Executive Director The board spends most of its time DOING the work of the organization The board spends most of its time SUPERVISING the work of the organization The board spends most of its time DIRECTING the work of the organization The board spends most of its time GOVERNING the work of the organization The board spends most of its time AFFIRMING the work of the organization Primary board output is LABOR Primary board output is COORDINATION Primary board output is DIRECTION Primary board output is COUNSEL Primary board output is ENDORSEMENT
+BOARD AS STAFF BOARD AS MANAGERS BOARD AS DIRECTORS BOARD AS GOVERNORS BOARD AS ADVISORS Legal responsibility resides with the board Legal responsibility resides with the board Legal responsibility resides with the board Legal responsibility resides with the board Legal responsibility resides with the board Reasons for organization to exist are determined by the board Reasons for organization to exist are determined by the board Reasons for organization to exist are determined by the board Reasons for organization to exist are determined by the board Reasons for organization to exist are determined by the Executive Director Organization long-term goals are set by the board Organization long-term goals are set by the board Organization long-term goals are set by the board Organization long-term goals are set by the Executive Director Organization long-term goals are set by the Executive Director Strategies to achieve organizational long-term goals are developed by the board Strategies to achieve organizational long-term goals are developed by the board Strategies to achieve organizational long-term goals are developed by the Executive Director Strategies to achieve organizational long-term goals are developed by the Executive Director Strategies to achieve organizational long-term goals are developed by the Executive Director Day-to-day operational authority rests with the board Day-to-day operational authority rests with the Executive Director Day-to-day operational authority rests with the Executive Director Day-to-day operational authority rests with the Executive Director Day-to-day operational authority rests with the Executive Director The board spends most of its time DOING the work of the organization The board spends most of its time SUPERVISING the work of the organization The board spends most of its time DIRECTING the work of the organization The board spends most of its time GOVERNING the work of the organization The board spends most of its time AFFIRMING the work of the organization Primary board output is LABOR Primary board output is COORDINATION Primary board output is DIRECTION Primary board output is COUNSEL Primary board output is ENDORSEMENT

-Teal indicates Board responsibilities; Salmon indicates Executive Director responsibilities.
-These vary based upon which type of board you have.
-Adapted from R. Terrence Jackson © 2004
+$Teal \ indicates \ Board \ responsibilities; Salmon \ indicates \ Executive \ Director \ responsibilities. \ These \ vary \ based \ upon \ which \ type \ of \ board \ you \ have.$ $Adapted \ from \ R. \ Terrence \ Jackson \ © \ 2004$

-#2.
 The Continuum Between Policy-Making Boards and Hands-On Boards

-BOARD MEMBER QUIZ POLICY-MAKING HANDS-ON 1.
+BOARD MEMBER QUIZ POLICY-MAKING HANDS-ON ✓ 1.
 Board committees focus ONLY on governance 2.
 Most board members have key volunteer roles 3.
 "Adjourned is adjourned"-board members have no authority outside board meetings 4.
 All execution and implementation assigned to Executive Director 5.
-"Adjourned is adjourned"-individual board members have no authority outside board meetings 6.
-All execution and implementation assigned to Executive Director 7.
-"The board speaks with one voice or not at all" 8.
-Board members chair and serve on various operational committees, including Program, Operations, and Fund Development Committees 9.
+"The board speaks with one voice or not at all" 6.
+Board members chair and serve on various operational committees, including Program, Operations, and Fund Development Committees 7.
 Board agenda focuses on short-term problems